nixworks/public/news/2010/07/9/README.md

 ##### Bangladesh
 ### [Salman Hossain, a Bangladeshi immigrant to Canada, is charged with online advocation of genocide against Canadian Jews. ](/news/2010/07/9/salman-hossain-a-bangladeshi-immigrant-to-canada-is-charged-with-online-advocation-of-genocide-against-canadian-jews.md)
-_Context: Canadian, Bangladesh, immigrant, Canadian Jews, genocide_
+_Context: genocide, Canadian, immigrant, Bangladesh, Canadian Jews_

 ##### Johannesburg
 ### [A painting in a Johannesburg shopping centre depicting an autopsy on the corpse of Nelson Mandela surrounded by nosy world leaders attracts controversy as the topic of Mandela's eventual death is taboo in South Africa. ](/news/2010/07/9/a-painting-in-a-johannesburg-shopping-centre-depicting-an-autopsy-on-the-corpse-of-nelson-mandela-surrounded-by-nosy-world-leaders-attracts.md)
-_Context: South Africa, Johannesburg, Nelson Mandela_
+_Context: Nelson Mandela, South Africa, Johannesburg_

 ##### Australia
 ### [Australia celebrates indigenous culture in NAIDOC Week with the 2010 theme "Unsung Heroes - Closing the Gap by Leading Their Way". ](/news/2010/07/9/australia-celebrates-indigenous-culture-in-naidoc-week-with-the-2010-theme-unsung-heroes-closing-the-gap-by-leading-their-way.md)